 Frequently Asked Questions (FAQ)

-RASKC staff will visit neighborhoods in Bellevue, Covington, Enumclaw, Kenmore, Kent, Kirkland, Maple Valley, Newcastle, and unincorporated areas of south King County on weekends through the spring and summer.
+In 2017, RASKC staff will visit neighborhoods in Bellevue, Covington, Enumclaw, Kenmore, Kent, Kirkland, Maple Valley, Newcastle, and unincorporated areas of south King County on weekends from April through October.
 Other cities could be added to this list at a later date.